annabarnes1138/web-archiver-action/README.md

 [![GitHub release](https://img.shields.io/github/v/release/annabarnes1138/web-archiver-action)](https://github.com/annabarnes1138/web-archiver-action/releases)

-A reusable GitHub Actions composite action that archives a list of web artifacts—such as websites, file URLs, or subreddit names.
+A reusable GitHub Actions **JavaScript action** that archives a list of web artifacts—such as websites, file URLs, or subreddit names.
 This version accepts a JSON input for artifacts so that you can include optional descriptions with each artifact.
 It:
 - Downloads and archives each artifact (using `wget` for websites/files and a specialized process for subreddits by archiving only the wiki page)
-- **Separates artifact processing into individual scripts** for easier readability and maintainability:
+- Implements artifact processing in JavaScript for a self-contained and streamlined workflow
-  - `scripts/handle_website.sh` handles website URLs
-  - `scripts/handle_subreddit.sh` handles subreddit artifacts by archiving only the wiki page
-  - `scripts/handle_artifact.sh` acts as a dispatcher to call the appropriate script
 - Generates a `README.md` documenting each archived item, including:
   - A static description (if provided)
   - An optional per-artifact description (if provided in the JSON input)